[Avg. reading time: 3 minutes]

 Strongly Typed vs Weakly Typed

-Strongly typed languages don't allow implicit conversions between unrelated types.
+Strongly typed languages do not allow implicit conversion between unrelated types

 #Python